About this entry

 Reference implementation of SPEAR algorithm released

-I have just released the “reference” implementation of our SPEAR algorithm.
+I have released the reference implementation of our SPEAR ranking algorithm.
 The library is written in the Python programming language, and should be straight-forward to use.
-You can install the library via Python’s setuptools/easy_install or download it from GitHub.
+You can install the library via Python’s setuptools or download it directly from GitHub.

-Here’s a quick example on how to use it:
+Here’s a quick example on how to use it from the Python interpreter:

 >>> import spear